KeshavChawla/Keshav-Personal-Blog/_data/blog/2020-06-13-keeping-your-online-presence-more-secure.md

 3. ## Make use of a password manager

-This goes along well with point #1.
-In my opinion, password managers are what allow you to generate and use long strings of passwords that you otherwise would not be able to.
-Password managers provide some of the convenience of weak memorable passwords but with some added security that comes with stronger passwords.
+This goes along with point #1.
+Password managers are what allow you to generate and use long strings of passwords that you otherwise would not be able to.
+Password managers provide some of the convenience of weak memorable passwords but with some of the added security that comes with stronger passwords.

 You can use an online service like [1Password](https://1password.com/) or [LastPass](https://www.lastpass.com/solutions/business-password-manager), but I'm not a fan of company based password managers.
 I should point out that there is nothing severely wrong with using such password managers - it's just that I don't feel comfortable giving out my credentials to a private company + paying another monthly subscription.

 I prefer to use an open-source password manager like [Bitwarden](https://bitwarden.com/) or [KeePass](https://keepass.info/), where I can control precisely how my passwords are stored and how they can be decrypted when needed.
-Yes, I will admit that this is more of an inconvenience that using 1Password or LastPass, but I'm willing to give up some convenience for more peace of mind.
+Yes, I will admit that this is more of an inconvenience that using 1Password or LastPass, but I'm willing to give up some convenience for more peace of mind + one less monthly subscription.

 ![MacPass App](/assets/MacPass_Image.png "MacPass App")

 **MacPass UI (Source: <https://macpassapp.org/>)**

 If you are on a Mac and looking for a reliable and secure password manager, I recommend using MacPass, a KeePass-compatible password manager.
-MacPass is one of the many KeePass password managers, but I find it to have a more current UI than the several other out there.
+I find MacPass to have a more current UI than the several other KeePass-compatible password managers out there.

 4. ## Enable two-factor authentication